falsepopsky/vagabond-hiatus-chart/README.md

 ## :clap: Special Thanks

-- Kawasaki#3316 for providing the whole [data](https://docs.google.com/spreadsheets/d/1fw7G9I2zPtAfSh0NUl-4m7G5wsXe5PIcMFRtd03jVz0/). without this project would be very inaccurate (the current data is collected from the morning weekly website).
+- Kawasaki#3316 for providing almost the entire [dataset](https://docs.google.com/spreadsheets/d/1fw7G9I2zPtAfSh0NUl-4m7G5wsXe5PIcMFRtd03jVz0/). without their contribution, this project would be very inaccurate (the current data is collected from the morning weekly website).

-- [rentzhx3](https://github.com/rentzhx3/) for the inspiration with his project based on Hunter X Hunter.
+- [rentzhx3](https://github.com/rentzhx3/) for inspiring this project with their work based on Hunter X Hunter.

 ## :page_with_curl: License